openshift-kni/lifecycle-agent/docs/backuprestore-with-oadp.md

 ```

 > [!IMPORTANT]
+>
-> Depending on Red Hat's ACM configuration the `v1/secrets/open-cluster-management-agent/open-cluster-management-image-pull-credentials` object must be required to back up or not.
+> 1. Depending on Red Hat's ACM configuration the `v1/secrets/open-cluster-management-agent/open-cluster-management-image-pull-credentials` object must be required to back up or not.
 Please, make sure if your multiclusterhub CR has `.spec.imagePullSecret`
 > defined and the secret exists on the open-cluster-management-agent namespace in your hub cluster.
 If it does not exist, you can safely remove it from the `apply-label` annotation.
+> 2. If ACM is below 2.10, and MCE is below 2.5.0, the `scheduling.k8s.io/v1/priorityclasses/klusterlet-critical` must be excluded from `lca.openshift.io/apply-label`, along with `priorityclasses.scheduling.k8s.io` from `spec.includedClusterScopedResources`.

 backup_app.yaml